christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Therefore, Ie-sous / Iēsous phonetically and structurally translates across the satrapies to "The Living Manifestation of Osiris-Zeus-Jupiter."
 It was an imperial office, not a personal name.
 The Flavian inversion turned this title of cosmic kingship into the name of a sacrificed criminal, completing the subversion of the Dragon King cult.

 In Egyptian mythology, Horus is the living king.
-When he does he becomes Osiris (Asar).
+When he dies he becomes Osiris (Asar).
 The new king then becomes Horus.
 The Greek "Christos" is a loanword from the Egyptian krst — the anointing ritual that mummified the king and made him Osiris.
 Krst = The anointed/resurrected one.

 Caesar = "Asar‑Ra" (Osiris‑Ra, or Osiris King - Egyptian Asar was another name for Osiris), the sun god as the resurrected king.
 This contracts to Asera → Caesar.
 In the Bosporan Dragon King cult, the same prince would first be inaugurated as a "Christ" (satrap) – anointed with oil or poison (the Mithridatium).
 After his ritual death and resurrection (the kurgan ascension), he would be hailed as "Asar" – the divine king.
 Asar = the living king who will become Osiris (emphasizing his future divinity).
 Christ = the anointed one who is already the son of God (Horus) and will resurrect as Caesar (Osiris).